Joy Baluch AM Bridge Duplication

 Feedback from the Community Information Sessions

-The project recieved strong feedback from the community, including general support for the project, and feedback in relation to further potential improvements in pedestrian safety and road capacity.
+The project received strong feedback from the community, including general support for the project, and feedback in relation to further potential improvements in pedestrian safety and road capacity.

 Feedback from the community included: